Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

 We consider a \asars\ as defined in \eqref{eq:FF} and consider that each vector $\Ut$ belongs to a space $\Uspace=\UUU \times \ldots \times \UUU$ and has $p$ coordinates $\Ut^{i}$ belonging to $\UUU$.
 The probability distribution of the vector $\Ut$ is denoted $p_{\U}$.
 From the definition \eqref{eq:FF} follows that $\left( (\Xt,\st)\right)_{t \in \NNN}$ is a time homogeneous Markov chain.
 We call $\FF$ the \emph{transition function} of the algorithm.
 The objective function $f$ is also an input argument to the transition function $\FF$ as the update of $(\Xt,\st)$ depends on $f$, however we omit this dependence in general for the sake of simplicity in the notations.
 If there is an ambiguity we add the function $f$ as upper-script, i.e.\ $\FF^{f(\x)}$ or $\FF^{f}$.

 A \acprs\ is a \asars\ where the transition function $\FF$ depends on $f$ only through comparison of candidate solutions and is the composition of several functions that we specify in the sequel.
-The $p$ coordinates of $\Ut$ are in a first time used to create new candidate solutions according to a $\Sol$ function:
+The $p$ coordinates of $\Utt$ are in a first time used to create new candidate solutions according to a $\Sol$ function:

 (For instance in the case where $\UUU=\R^{n}$ the $\Sol$ function can equal $\Sol((\x,\sigma),\uu^{i}) = \x + \sigma \uu^{i}$.)
-The $p$ candidate solutions are then evaluated on $f$ and ordered according to their objective function value.
-The permutation corresponding to the ordered objective function values $f(\Xt^{i})$ is denoted $\Perm \in \mathfrak{S}(p)$ where we denote $\mathfrak{S}(p)$ the set of permutations of $p$ elements.
+The $p$ candidate solutions are then evaluated on $f$ and ordered according to their objective function value (We break possible ties by considering the first solution sampled when two solutions are equal).
+The permutation corresponding to the ordered objective function values $f(\Xtt^{i})$ is denoted $\Perm \in \mathfrak{S}(p)$ where we denote $\mathfrak{S}(p)$ the set of permutations of $p$ elements.
 Formally $\Perm$ is the output of the $\OOrd$ function defined below.
-It is then used to order the coordinates of the vector $\Ut$ accordingly.
-More formally the permutation acts on the coordinates of $\Ut$ via the following function:
+It is then used to order the coordinates of the vector $\Utt$ accordingly.
+More formally the permutation acts on the coordinates of $\Utt$ via the following function:

 where the previous equation implicitly defines the operator $*$.